agaric/entity_reference_override/README.md

 smart enough to only try to add new projects, but if you ignore the errors it should work).

+Optionally use `./get_all_repositories.sh extra` to also fetch Find It and Agaric projects for synching.

 ## Tagging

 To push a tag to GitLab, Github, and drupal.org use the script